-Based on the success of the 2015-2016 program, the TOMODACHI Internship Program has been renewed for 2016-2017.
-Temple University is able to award scholarships of up to $5,000 to qualified students to participate in the TUJ internship program, with additional tuition support for out-of-state students (about $5000 for fall/spring; for summer, the amount varies depending on number of credits).
+Based on the success of previous years, the TOMODACHI Internship Program has been renewed for 2019-2020.
+Temple University is able to award scholarships of up to $5,000 to qualified students to participate in the Temple Japan internship program.
 Temple and Non-Temple students are encouraged to apply.

 The TOMODACHI Initiative is a public-private partnership between the U.S.-Japan Council and the U.S. Embassy in Tokyo, born out of support for Japan’s recovery from the Great East Japan Earthquake, that invests in the next generation of Japanese and American leaders through educational and cultural exchanges as well as leadership programs.
 We seek to foster a “TOMODACHI generation” of young American and Japanese leaders who are committed to and engaged in strengthening U.S.-Japan relations, appreciate each other’s countries and cultures, and possess the global skills and mindsets needed to contribute to and thrive in a more cooperative, prosperous, and secure world.

 In order to qualify for a scholarship you must:

 - be accepted to study abroad at Temple Japan

 - be enrolled as a full-time, matriculated undergraduate student

 - have a minimum 2.75 cumulative grade point average

 - have completed at least 30 undergraduate credits by the time of participation in the program